Spring Cleaning Must Do’s Inside and Out

 Keeping It Cool

 - Central AC Unit.
-Get your central AC unit serviced now by HVAC professional.
+Schedule your central AC unit serviced now by HVAC professional.
 A yearly tune-up will keep it running.
 Keep this unit, which is located outside, clean and free of leaves and debris.
 Trim any shrubs away from the unit since it needs circulation space.

 - AC Units.
 Set up your window unit or wall unit.
 Make sure you clean it once a month when using it – vacuum dust and dirt around it to prevent clogging, and change the filter.
 Remember to cover your window unit if you don’t remove it after the season.